aesalazar/AsteroidsWasm/readme.md

 - Asteroid.Xamarin.UWP - UWP GUI that uses the core Xamarin library.

-- Asteroids.Ooui (broken) - WASM project that uses the very cool [OOUI](https://github.com/praeclarum/Ooui) library to allow cross-compiling the C# code to WASM so it can be rendered in a browser (see below for more info).

 - Asteroids.Blazor - WASM project that uses Microsoft's experimental [Blazor](https://github.com/aspnet/blazor) to allow cross-compiling the C# code to WASM so it can be rendered in a browser (see below for more info).

 - Asteroids.BlazorComponents - Blazor library that contains the actual game engine instantiated object and associated HTML and JavaScript bridge to allow rendering in the browser.

 ## General Notes

-All applications are written in Visual Studio so they can be launch simply by doing `Debug -> Start New Instance` except Asteroids.Ooui as explained below.
+All applications are written in Visual Studio so they can be launch simply by doing `Debug -> Start New Instance`.
 The Android application will need some additional configuration like any other Xamarin project, e.g. I test in an Oreo VM running on my dev machine.

 The WinForms, WPF, and Blazor apps are fully functional at this point in terms of keyboard and sound support.
 The others are still a WIP since each requires unique configuration.